-This suggests that, depending on the relative cost of mitigation and load shed, it might not be cost-beneficial to mitigate all preventable flooding.
-Our model could be adapted to determine the optimal number of \tigerdams~to stockpile.
-However, that is a mid- to long-term decision problem that necessitates evaluation over a larger and broader set of flooding scenarios.
-The models we formulated in this paper are best suited for quickly prescribing mitigation using a predetermined quantity of \tigerdams~prior to an imminent flooding event.

-By evaluating our models' optimal mitigation solutions using AC power flow, we demonstrated that our models, despite featuring surrogate PF models and overgeneration, are nevertheless capable of prescribing effective mitigation solutions.
+We demonstrated that our models, despite their inaccuracies, are capable of prescribing effective mitigation by evaluating the mitigation solutions using an AC power flow model.
 These results highlight the potential for \tigerdam~barriers to prevent power grid damages and for our models to prescribe their effective deployment.